|Nutrition Facts (per serving)|

 Gather the frosting ingredients.

-In a large saucepan over medium heat, combine all of the ingredients.
-Stir until the brown sugar is completely dissolved and bring it to a soft boil.
+In a large saucepan over medium heat, combine the light and dark brown sugar, butter, buttermilk, cream, salt, and vanilla.
+Stir until the sugar is completely dissolved and the mixture comes to a soft boil.

 Once the mixture foams and has bubbles around the edges, reduce the heat to low and continue to cook for 10 minutes, stirring regularly.
-If you have a candy thermometer, the caramel should not reach more than 220 F.
+The caramel should not reach more than 225 F on a candy thermometer.

-Remove from the heat and let cool for 3 minutes, then beat the frosting until it begins to lose the glossiness and reaches a spreadable consistency.
+Remove from the heat and let cool, stirring occasionally, about 20 minutes.
+Beat the frosting until it reaches a thick but spreadable consistency and begins to lose its glossiness.
 By hand with a whisk or spatula, this may take 10 minutes; in a stand mixer, it may only take 5 minutes.

 Assemble the Cake

-While the frosting is still lukewarm and semi-fluid, begin frosting the cake.
+While the frosting is semi-fluid, begin frosting the cake.
 Start by pouring about a quarter of the frosting over the bottom cake layer (right-side-up) and spreading it out evenly.